romanenko/covid19-safety-information/README.md

 ];

 // Fetching the quiz session object, associated with the sender
-// to understand whether we are in the process of quiz const currentQuiz = await quiz.getRunningQuiz(sender);
+// to understand whether you are in the process of quiz const currentQuiz = await quiz.getRunningQuiz(sender);

 if (currentQuiz) {
-  // If we are — pass the inbound text to the handler function
+  // If you are — pass the inbound text to the handler function
   // to continue or to end the ongoing quiz messages = await quiz.handleQuizAnswer(currentQuiz, text);
 } else {